 Retiring dirty coal plants

-By forcing Maryland’s existing coal-fired power plants to adhere to the strictest pollution standards possible, CCAN is accelerating the shut down of some of our state’s dirtiest polluters.
+By forcing existing coal-fired power plants to adhere to the strictest pollution standards possible, CCAN accelerates the shutdown of some of the dirtiest polluters and helps Maryland move past coal.
 CCAN and the Environmental Integrity Project won a major victory to shut down the R. Paul Smith coal-fired power plant in Williamsport in September 2012.
-In December 2013, NRG Energy announced that it plans to shut down the Dickerson and Chalk Point coal-fired power plants, located in Montgomery and Prince George’s Counties respectively — but the company has since gone back on this plan.
+In December 2013, NRG Energy announced plans to shut down the Dickerson and Chalk Point coal-fired power plants, located in Montgomery and Prince George’s Counties respectively — but the company has since gone back on this plan.

 Enforcing strict pollution standards